 Use a host in addition to your guest

 It can be very difficult for one person to talk for 30 to 45 minutes by themselves, even if it’s a topic they are very passionate about.
 Having a host and a guest creates a natural conversation during your broadcast that creates a better viewing experience.
 It also will help your guests be more relaxed during filming.

 A member of our BR team joins in the virtual broadcast studio with the talent to control the graphics, facilitate the Q&A and handle the overall production of the broadcast.
 The off-screen producer also can communicate with the talent via a private chat function in Streamyard to make sure certain topics or questions are answered and to remind them to engage with the viewers.
 A second member of your team should be viewing the broadcast normally and feeding questions to the off-screen producer.

 Always look at your event subscribers to see who may be tuning in from competing organizations.
 This will help inform your presentation and make sure you’re not divulging too much information.
 This also will help you create a list of people to keep an eye on in the comments section.

 Let’s connect to discuss your goals and how we can help make them a reality.

 About the Author

-Allison’s career has specialized in food communications, with a focus on food commodities and producer marketing programs.
-She has created strategic integrated marketing campaigns for high-profile commodity accounts, including The Incredible Edible Egg, The Pork Board, The Mushroom Council and Got Milk?
+Allison Madell’s career has specialized in food communications, with a focus on food commodities and producer marketing programs.
+She has created strategic integrated marketing campaigns for high-profile commodity accounts, including The Incredible, Edible Egg; the National Pork Board; The Mushroom Council; and Got Milk?